 Snyk Code is a static code analysis tool that developers will find to be quick and effective.
 It boasts high scan speeds and uses semantic analysis to find more bugs and vulnerabilities – a combination that makes this tool very likable.
 It’s also FREE “for individual developers and small teams to secure while they build.”

-- It is easy to integrate and works well with numerous popular applications, IDEs, programming languages, and platforms like Visual Studio Code, Python, Github, Javascript, and Docker.
+• Integration and Compatibility: Easily integrates with popular applications, IDEs, programming languages, and platforms such as Visual Studio Code, Python, GitHub, JavaScript, and Docker

 Why do we recommend it?